Who's behind this crazy idea of NatureConnect NW?

 Individually and collectively, we are the Vision Keepers for the Mission, Vision and Values of NatureConnect NW, including planning, programming and community building.

 Begun in Autumn 2013, the Council has transformed NatureConnect from a one-woman commitment to the Earth, into a collective and collaborative adventure.
 At heart, we do what we love and invite others to join us.

 Each council member is committed to her own path of development in deep nature connection and her callings from our Earth home.
 We share our learnings as we study and play together.
-Twice each year we go on retreat to tap into the evolving Spirit of NatureConnect NW, mentor one another in our respective paths, and plan events and offerings for the coming month.
+We retreat together annually to tap into the evolving Spirit and Soul of NCNW, to mentor one another in our respective paths, and plan events and offerings for the coming months.
 We are a group of peers dedicated to the mission of fostering kinship with Earth and all her creatures.

 Judy todd, founder, board chair, council member